Francisco Seixas da Costa: Life after retirement

 Upon retiring from public service in 2013, Francisco Seixas da Costa joined several leading Portuguese companies, including Jerónimo Martins, Mota‑Engil, EDP Renewables, Tabaqueira–Philip Morris, and Kearney Portugal.

 Current activities

 Francisco Seixas da Costa is member of the board of directors of Mota-Engil and chairs the supervisory board of Tabaqueira - Phillip Morris Portugal and the advisory board of Kearney Portugal.

-He currently hosts weekly podcasts for two Portuguese newspapers.

-He is member of the Advisory Council for Civil Merit Orders of the Portuguese Presidency of the Republic (since 2016).

 He serves as Chairman of the think tank “Club of Lisbon – Global Challenges”.